Optimal Utilization Strategy of the LiFePO$_4$ Battery Storage: Numerical Study

 \subsection{Case Study}

-For our particular examples we consider two peak-shaving scenarios, given by the Fig. \ref{fig:demand}, where blue and purple curves represent demand profiles with one and two peaks, respectively.
+This subsection describes a case study, using two realistic peak-shaving scenarios, depicted in Fig.~\ref{fig:demand}.
+Particularly, blue and purple curves represent demand profiles with one and two peaks, respectively.
 The red dashed line represents the maximum desired demand level.
 Both cases illustrate practically wide-spread scenarios, where the first case can correspond to a typical evening peak situation \cite{networkrevolution}, while the second - to a "duck curve" pattern due to massive photovoltaics integration \cite{iso2012duck}.
-In both cases, the minimum storage power and energy required to shave the highest peak are $7$ MW and $17.2$ MWh, respectively.